ShingObt/GeorgiaLandscapeApp/README.md

 ## How to use
-This web-app is comprised of two different pages, *Interactives* and *Information*. *Interactives* page provides the interactive store location data with filters, data table, and map.
-The *Information* page describes about this project, instruction of the usage of this web-app, and development process.

-### Filters

-You can:

-* select either or both Starbucks or Yoshinoya using the left checkboxes.
-* select one or more prefecture using the right checkboxes (the prefecture name is in Japanese).

-### Interactive map

-You can:

-* click to grab and drag the map around
-* zoom with the '+' and '--' buttons (top-left) or with your mouse's scroll wheel
-* click a circle to open a popup with information about the store.
-* click the button showing a broken square (top-left under the zoom options) to pick out points on the map employing a window that's draggable (click and hold the grid icon within the upper left) and resizeable (click and drag the white boxes in each corner)
-* click the layered squares button (bottom-right of the map) to select the raster data displayed on the map.
-The rasters you can select are
-    * OpenStreetMap
-    * Satellite imagery
-    * kernel density estimation raster for Yoshinoya
-    * kernel density estimation raster for Starbucks

-### Interactive table

 This web-app is composed of 4 layers.
 Users can retrieve the information stored in each layer by manipulating the slider or clicking an arbitrary point on a map.
 Four layers are;

 - The time series Landsat 5/7/8 composite between 1987-2019.
 Entire Georgia is covered by this dataset.
 - The estimated growing stock volume (m3/ha).
 Only the area equivalent to path 17 row 38 in WRS-2 is covered.
 This layer is created as a part of my graduate study.
 - The last disturbance year of forest stands between 1987-2016.
-This layer is created as a part of my graduate study and summarized in [^1][^2].
+This layer is created as a part of my graduate study and summarized in [^1] [^2].
 - SRTM Digital Elevation Data Version 4.

 You can: